terryyin/rubygem_digger/notebook/Paper.md

    for any package.
 2. *Find gems that can be labeled as abandoned or well-maintained*: It includes refining the criteria.
-3. *Analyze code*: is to generate analysis data from the labeled Ruby gems.
+3. *Analyze code*: Generate analysis data from the labeled Ruby gems.
 It includes both the last version of observation and historical versions.
-4. *Machine learning* is to use machine learning tools to select and build a classifying model.
-Unlike the prior steps, this step and the following step will be done with the Python programming language.
+4. *Machine learning*: Apply machine learning tools to select and build a classifying model.
+Unlike prior steps, this step and the following step will be done with the Python programming language.
 (The previous ones are in Ruby, for the convenience of working with Ruby gems.)
-5. *Regression and model evaluation* is the fine tune the classifier and select features.
+5. *Regression and model evaluation*: Fine tuning of the classifier and selection of features.
-6. *Evaluate popular Ruby projects* is to build a usable software tool and use it to predict the likelihood of Being abandoned.
+6. *Evaluate popular Ruby projects*: Build a usable software tool and use it to predict the likelihood of Being abandoned.

 ## The software structure